Ashland Chemical Co

 Site Responsibility and Legal Instrument

-In 1984, Ashland entered into a Consent Agreement/Consent order with EPA (Docket No. II RCRA-83-0253) that requires investigation and remediation of potentially hazardous constituents, believed to have originated from an underground leaking tank at the facility.
-This consent order requires Ashland to continue with investigative and remedial activities at the plant site.
+In 1984, Ashland entered into a Consent Agreement/Consent Order with EPA that required investigation and remediation of potentially hazardous constituents, believed to have originated from an underground leaking tank at the facility.
+A 1992 Administrative Order on Consent requires Ashland to continue with investigative and remedial activities at the plant site.
 All studies, workplans and corrective measures are reviewed by EPA, in consultation with the New York State Department of Environmental Conservation (NYSDEC) and the New York State Department of Health (NYSDOH).

 Potential Threats and Contaminants